What is Menopause? – Menopause Symptoms, Complications and Testing.

 Perimenopause

-Perimenopause can begin eight to 10 years before menopause when your ovaries gradually produce less and less estrogen.
+The perimenopause stage can begin 8 to 10 years before menopause when your ovaries gradually produce less and less oestrogen.
 It usually starts when you’re in your 40s.
 You can be in perimenopause for several months or several years.
-Many people begin feeling symptoms like irregular periods, hot flashes and mood swings in perimenopause.
+Perimenopause symptoms often vary depending on the individual, common symptoms include menstrual cycle changes, hot flushes, night sweats, mood changes, weight gain and vaginal dryness.

 Menopause